Power of attorney required when an insured can no longer manage his or her file

 You must always take precautions to protect the interests of the insured named in the contract.
 For instance, if the insured’s son wants to pay for his temporarily hospitalized mother’s insurance, this decision will obviously not harm the insured.
 On the contrary, its intent is to ensure the contract’s conditions remain in force.
 However, if the son asks you to decrease or change any coverage in his mother’s contract, it is essential that you obtain her consent, failing which, you must refuse his request since this action could potentially harm the insured.

-If you have already obtained a proxy, but the insured is now permanently unable to take care of their own file—for example: coma, loss of cognitive faculties—you must obtain a duly approved “mandate in case of incapacity.”
+If you have already obtained a power of attorney, but the insured is now permanently unable to take care of their own file—for example: coma, loss of cognitive faculties—you must obtain a duly approved “mandate in case of incapacity.”

 In the event of death, the agent or broker must receive a notification with supporting evidence (death certificate) in order to have the insurance transferred to the estate;, the representative must then explain to the heirs their obligations with respect to the insurance contract.